dekuNukem/daytripper/README.md

 `daytripper gif`

+comes in two parts, TX and RX, TX has a laser tof sensor on it and sends a wireless signal to RX, which acts like a USB keyboard and press shortcut keys to minimize or lock your computer.

 ## Buy Daytripper on Tindie!

 I did a small production run and you can buy them directly on Tindie:

 https://www.tindie.com/products/dekuNukem/daytripper/

-## Features

-comes in two parts, TX and RX, TX has a laser tof sensor on it and sends a wireless signal to RX, which acts like a USB keyboard and press shortcut keys to minimize or lock your computer.

-* Minimize or lock your computer when triggered.
-* 40-hour battery life, rechargeable.
-* USB Type-C connector
-* Custom action also supported.
-* 120cm (47 inches) detection range

 ## Getting Started